-We distance ourselves from generalising ideas such as “dangerous countries”, “high-risk projects” or “hostile environments”, as this can shift blame to affected researchers or reinforce stereotypes of the people we work with (see Thurmann, forthcoming).
+We distance ourselves from generalising ideas such as “dangerous countries”, “high-risk projects” or “hostile environments”, as this can shift blame to affected researchers or reinforce stereotypes of the people we work with (see Thurmann, 2023).
 It can also give a false sense of security regarding contexts that are conceptualized as “safe”.

 For more information on our initiative and theoretical framework, see our position paper (forthcoming).

 In our workshops, we combine theoretical discussions with a hands-on approach involving group exercises based on realistic fieldwork scenarios.
 We adapt the workshops to the specific interests and needs of the participants.
 We introduce different tools and strategies for the participants to reflect upon safety in relation to their own project and their intersecting positionalities and vulnerabilities.
 Due to the sensitivity of some aspects of fieldwork safety, we work with a trauma-informed approach which creates a space where experiences can be shared but do not have to be.